uOttawaSEGA2022/project-group-1/Project/Design and Docs/structure_explanation.md

 All Entity classes with a corresponding table in persistent storage should also provide a method getId() that the Repository implementation can use to search up its data.

-An Entity can also contain EntityFragments who can also be serialised and deserialised but do not have an ID.
+An Entity can also contain other non-tabular Entities who can also be serialised and deserialised but do not have an ID.

 **Entities are expected to call Repository on themselves when necessary**